GFZRZK/rust-fil-proofs/README.md

 -l`.
 Two sector size's worth of data (for current and previous layers) must be locked -- along with 56 * `FIL_PROOFS_PARENT_CACHE_SIZE` bytes for the parent cache.

+Default parameters have been tuned to provide good performance on the AMD Ryzen Threadripper 3970x.
+It may be useful to experiment with these, especially on different hardware.
+We have made an effort to use sensible heuristics and to ensure reasonable behavior for a range of configurations and hardware, but actual performance or behavior of mulitcore replication is not yet well tested except on our target.
+The following settings may be useful, but do expect some failure in the search for good parameters.
+This might take the form of failed replication (bad proofs), errors during replication, or even potentially crashes if parameters prove pathological.
+For now, this is an experimental feature, and only the default configuration on default hardware (3970x) is known to work well.

+`FIL_PROOFS_MULTICORE_SDR_PRODUCERS`: This is the number of worker threads loading node parents in parallel.
+The default is `3` so the producers and main thread together use a full core complex (but no more).
+`FIL_PROOFS_MULTICORE_SDR_PRODUCER_STRIDE`: This is the (max) number of nodes for which a producer thread will load parents in each iteration of its loop.
+The default is`128`.
+`FIL_PROOFS_MULTICORE_SDR_LOOKAHEAD`: This is the size of the lookahead buffer into which node parents are pre-loaded by the producer threads.
+The default is 800.

 ### GPU Usage

 We can now optionally build the column hashed tree 'tree_c' using the GPU with noticeable speed-up over the CPU.
 To activate the GPU for this, use the environment variable